Here's what's canceled this weekend due to excessive heat

 Terre Hill Days

-The annual event on Saturday will not be canceled, but will be modified due to the heat.
+The annual event on Saturday will not be canceled, but will be modified due to the heat, according to John Styer, member of the Terre Hill Days committee.

 Two activities have been altered: the outhouse race will be held at 6 p.m. instead of 1 p.m.; and the tug of war will not be held.